The Peace Process

 For more information

-Our Reconciliation Fund/Anti-Sectarianism Funds support community groups and voluntary organisations working to build peace in Northern Ireland and improve relations between North and South and between Ireland and Britain.
+Our Reconciliation Fund supports community groups and voluntary organisations working to build peace in Northern Ireland and improve relations between North and South and between Ireland and Britain.